 PERSONAL, SOCIAL AND EMOTIONAL DEVELOPMENT

 At First Class we encourage children to develop confidence, show appropriate self-respect and become able to establish effective relationships with other children and adults.
-We encourage children to work as part of a group and independently, to be able to concentrate and persevere in their learning and to seek help where needed.
-We encourage children to explore new learning, and show the ability to initiate ideas and to solve simple practical problems.
+We encourage children to work as part of a group and independently to be able to concentrate and persevere in their learning and to seek help where needed.
+We encourage children to explore new learning, show the ability to initiate ideas and to solve simple practical problems.
 Our children demonstrate independence in selecting an activity or resources and in dressing and personal hygiene.